GwynethLlewelyn/gosl-basics/README.md

 For FastCGI: If your base URL (i.e. pointing to the directory where you have installed `gosl-basics`) is something like `http://your.hosted-server.name/examples` then your URLs will be something like `http://your.hosted-server.name/examples/gosl-basics`.
 Some providers might force you to add an extension like `.fcgi`, meaning that you will have to remember to add that explicitly every time you compile the application again (or just use a [Makefile](https://www.devroom.io/2015/10/03/a-makefile-for-golang-cli-tools/) for that!).

 Note that the first time ever the application runs, it will check if the database directory exists, and if not, it will attempt to create it (and panic if it cannot create it, due to permissions — basically, if it can't create a directory, it won't be able to create the database files either).
 You can define a different location for the database; this might be important when using FastCGI on a shared server, because you might wish to use a private area of your web server, so that it cannot be directly accessed.

+The `-nomemory` switch may seem weird, but in some scenarios, like shared servers with FastCGI, the actual memory consumption may be limited, so this attempts to reduce the amount of necessary memory (things will run much slower, though!)

 ## Limitations